 Packing for a bike tour

-Rule #1: PACK LIGHT.
 Try to limit yourself to a carry-on bag.
-This isn’t a requirement, just a suggestion.
-(The extra airline fees are just the beginning of the trouble with extra or heavy bags—train stations and hotels don’t always have elevators!)
-It’s tough but doable, especially if you plan ahead.
+It’s not a requirement - just a suggestion (consider airline fees and a potential lack of elevators!).
+It’s tricky but doable, especially if you plan ahead.

-If you’re not sure if your suitcase is too heavy, carry it a couple of blocks at a fast clip, or up a flight of stairs without stopping.
-If you’re uncomfortable, it’s too heavy.
-(We recommend this activity for pre-dawn, before the neighbors wake up and wonder if you’ve finally gone over the edge.)
+If you’re not sure if your suitcase is too heavy, carry it a couple of blocks at a fast pace or up a flight of stairs without stopping - if you’re uncomfortable, it’s too heavy!

-On most bicycle tours, you’re on the move with little time for laundry and drying.
-When possible, travel with fast-drying clothing – from undergarments to outerwear.
-Check out our clothing recommendations.
-Synthetic fabrics/blends are not only the most breathable and quick drying, they can also be the easiest to pack (the worst fabric to ride in is cotton).
+On most of our bicycle tours, you’re on the move with little time for laundry and drying.
+So, when possible, travel with fast-drying clothing, from undergarments to outerwear.
+Synthetic fabrics/blends are not only the most breathable and quick-drying, they can also be the easiest to pack!
+The worst fabric to ride in is cotton.

-• Stuff hollow items (like shoes, helmets, and water bottles) with other small items (socks, MP3 player, etc.).
-No dead space!
+• Stuff small items (e.g. socks, chargers) into hollow items (e.g. shoes, helmets, water bottles) - no dead space!

 • Roll clothes to eliminate air and reduce wrinkles.